huseinzol05/Gather-Deployment/README.md

 14. Text classification on Distributed TF using Flask + Gunicorn + Eventlet
 15. Text classification using Tornado + Gunicorn
 16. Celery with Hadoop for Massive text classification using Flask
+17. Luigi scheduler with Hadoop for Massive text classification

 ## Technology used